WindJammer6/17.-Mini-Projects-from-School/README.md

 </p>

 **Summary about the project:**
 The project task is to use creative installations of light to improve social experiences.
-The project is split into 4 parts that involve different tasks, some are a geoup task, some are individual tasks:
+The project is split into 4 parts that involve different tasks, some are a group task, some are individual tasks:
 - DTI Part 1: Identify and analyse an everyday activity and a site where this activity takes place, as well as come up with a problem statement (individual work)
   - My selected everyday activity is taking the lift, and my selected site where this activity takes place is at a lift lobby in [Changi City Point (CCP) Mall (Singapore)](https://changicitypoint.com.sg/stores/).
 The poster is done using [Canva](https://www.canva.com/) and the drawn images are done via image tracing of the personally-taken pictures of the site in Abode Illustrator and image editing in Photoshop.